Shivdhakar/Networking-Internship/Week2.md

-## ✉️ Example 2 (Short): Sending an Email Using Outlook – OSI Layers
+## ✉️ Example : Sending an Email Using Outlook – OSI Layers

 - **Layer 7: Application**
   Outlook uses **SMTP** to send the email and **IMAP/POP3** to receive it.